yusufklncc/Hackintosh-for-All-Computers/README.md

     - Parallel Port
     - Compatibility Support Module (CSM) (Must be off in most cases, GPU errors/stalls like gIO are common when this option is enabled)
     - IOMMU
+    - Note for 3990X users: MacOS currently does not support more than 64 threads in the kernel.
+If more threads are detected, the kernel will panic.
+The 3990X processor has 128 threads and half of these will need to be disabled.
+In these cases we recommend disabling hyper-threading in the BIOS.

   - `Enable`
     - Above 4G Decoding (This must be on, if you can't find the option then add npci=0x3000 to boot-args.
 Do not have both this option and npci enabled at the same time.)